pinterest/orion/README.md

 # Orion
-Orion is a generalized plugable management and automation platform for stateful sistributed systems.
+Orion is a generalized pluggable management and automation platform for stateful distributed systems.
 Orion provides a unified interface of one or more clusters to both human and machine operators.
 Orion is capable of efficiently handling thousands of nodes spread across of 10s of clusters.

 Our intent is to use automation to handle commonly encountered operations issues and build a library of learnings from experiences of various large scale environments like ours.